The Property Whip Theory.

 Sell or Hold?

 It all depends on your circumstances.
-I sold and spent the cash on a 6 month holiday in Sicily.
+I sold and spent the cash on a 6 month holiday in Italy.
 This gave me so many memories where I connected with extended family.
 Those were irreplaceable life experiences.

 Property investment is a core social need and significant commitment, and it can be hard for a new investor to take the first step.
 And there are so many people out there who aren’t even aware that building wealth for the future is important.
 There are so many people who are not even aware of the possibilities and options for investing.
 If you are aware and have the intention, then this is a big step in itself.